About the CLA Charitable Trust

 Projects which are based on horticultural activities must be able to demonstrate that they provide training which leads to a recognised, accredited qualification for the participants.

-Trustees meet three times a year with meetings usually scheduled in February, July and October.
+Trustees meet three times a year with 2020 meetings scheduled in March, July and November.

 All completed applications need to be sent to the Trust Administrator at least one month before the meeting.
 They will then be assessed against the Trust’s aims before a decision is made to submit them to the Trustee meeting.